Evolution of Cosmic Voids: Structure, Galaxies, and Dynamics: ANALYSIS AND results

 While this overall trend is coherent, quantifying its functional form reveals significant differences between void sizes.
 To characterize these differences, we fit the redshift dependence of $M^*$ and $\alpha$ using the empirical forms suggested by \citet{Helgason2012}:

 where $q$ and $r$ are the evolutionary indices to be fitted.
 Here, we set the pivot redshift $z_0 = 0$ for $M^*(z)$ and $z_0 = 0.51$ for $\alpha(z)$.
+The latter choice avoids the singularity at $z=0$ in Equation~(\ref{eq:alpha_evolution}) and places the pivot near the center of our redshift range, following the approach of \citet{Helgason2012}.
 The distinct best-fit parameters for each category (Table~\ref{tab:evolution_fits}) confirm that the characteristic luminosity fades and the faint-end slope flattens at markedly different rates, indicating that the host void's size modulates the pace of evolution.

 In addition to the simulated trends, the SDSS measurement at $z\!\sim\!0$ provides an important observational benchmark.
 Similar to the simulations, the observational data exhibit a clear dependence of the Schechter parameters on void size: both $M^{*}$ and $\alpha$ are more negative in Large voids than in Small ones, indicating that the void-size hierarchy observed in the simulations is also present in real data.
 However, when compared directly to the simulated $z=0$ snapshot, the SDSS values are systematically shifted toward less negative $M^{*}$ and $\alpha$ across all void categories.
 This implies that, at fixed void size, the simulated void galaxy population is characterized by a brighter characteristic magnitude and a steeper faint-end slope than observed.
 While part of this difference may reflect the distinct background densities and selection functions of the two datasets, the systematic nature of the offset suggests that the observational luminosity function provides a non-trivial constraint on the low-redshift normalization of the simulated evolutionary trends.
+We note that the luminosity-function parameters are derived from least-squares fits to binned galaxy counts, a procedure that is sensitive to binning choices and does not capture the full covariance between $M^{*}$, $\alpha$, and $\phi^{*}$.
+Likelihood-based estimators such as the STY method \citep{Sandage1979} provide a more rigorous statistical treatment, but applying them lies beyond the scope of the present analysis.
 Notably, this behavior is consistent with the findings of \citet{Tavasoli2013}, who showed that for a given void radius the total luminosity of simulated void galaxies exceeds that of their observational counterparts.